Callme2YC/Caf-Anima-Matris-Project/Models/Predictive Model of Washed Fermentation Process/README.md

 This document serves as a user guide for the predictive model developed to enhance the Specialty Coffee Association (SCA) score for the washed fermentation process.
 This guide provides step-by-step instructions on how to use the provided Jupyter Notebook to predict the SCA score based on various input parameters related to the fermentation and drying processes.

+### Difference Between Washed Fermentation and Honey Fermentation

+Washed fermentation and honey fermentation are two different methods of processing coffee beans.
+In washed fermentation, the coffee cherries are soaked in water to remove the outer fruit layer before the beans are dried.
+This method gives the coffee a cleaner and brighter taste.

+Honey fermentation (Anaerobic fermentation), on the other hand, a type of honey fermentation, happens in a sealed environment without oxygen (in this case, Cafe Anima Matris choose to seal them in the barrel), which can create unique flavors due to the special way microbes work in these conditions.

 ---

 ## Table of Contents